mypreview/woo-additional-terms/readme.txt

 1. Log in to your WordPress dashboard.
 2. Add a new page ie. EU Terms and Conditions with your details.
 3. Navigate to WooCommerce > Settings > Additional Terms tab and select the page you created in step 2.

+= Does this plugin supports WPML? =
+Yes.
+The plugin is translation-ready and has a config file to support WPML fully.

 = I need help customizing this plugin? =
 I am a full-stack developer with over five years of experience in WordPress theme and plugin development and customization.
 I would love to have the opportunity to discuss your project with you.